BerkeleyLab/inference-engine/README.md

 --------
 Fiats supports research on the training and deployment of neural-network surrogate models for computational science.
 Fiats also provides a platform for exploring and advancing the native parallel programming features of Fortran 2023 in the context of deep learning.
-Toward these ends, the design of Fiats centers around functional programming patterns that facilitate concurrent execution:
+The design of Fiats centers around functional programming patterns that facilitate concurrency, including loop-level parallelism via the `do concurrent` construct and Single-Program, Multiple Data (SMPD) parallelism via "multi-image" (e.g., multithreaded or multiprocess) execution.
-The language features of interest facilitate loop-level parallelism via the `do concurrent` construct and Single-Program, Multiple Data (SMPD) parallelism via "multi-image" (e.g., multithreaded or multiprocess) execution:
+Towards these ends,

 * Most Fiats procedures are `pure` and thus satisfy a language requirement for invocation inside `do concurrent`,
-* The network training procedure uses `do concurrent` to expose automatic parallelization opportunities to compilers, and
+* The network training procedure use `do concurrent` to expose automatic parallelization opportunities to compilers, and
 * Exploiting multi-image execution to speedup training is under investigation.

 To broaden support for the native parallel features, the Fiats contributors also write compiler tests, bug reports, and patches; develop a parallel runtime library ([Caffeine]); participate in the language standardization process; and provide example inference and training code for exercising and evaluating compilers' automatic parallelization capabilities on processors and accelerators, including Graphics Processing Units (GPUs).